-B. Documentation of Need (20%)
+B. Documentation of Need (25%)

-• The proposed project must address an allowable dislocation event or layoff situation

-- Alignment of expected outcomes to the RFA.
+- The proposed project must address an allowable dislocation event or layoff situation - Alignment of expected outcomes to the RFA.
 Will the project provide service to businesses and workers impacted or at risk of being impacted by company closures or layoffs? - Demonstrated historic connection to the population targeted in the application

-C. Project Quality/Coordination (40%)
+C. Project Quality/Coordination (30%)

-- The industry sector, occupations and career pathways that the plan will address - The types of training and the method of delivery that will be implemented - The number of participants, companies served, the participant recruitment plan, and the services provided to priority populations (Veterans, individuals with disabilities) - The quality of the training providers and training outcomes (industry recognized skills, certifications) - Coordination with key partners and strength of the partnership agreements/MOUs - The overall feasibility and quality of the work plan
+- The industry sector, occupations and career pathways that the plan will address - The types of training and the method of delivery that will be implemented including priority On-the-Job Training and Apprenticeship projects - The number of participants, companies served, the participant recruitment plan, and the services provided to priority populations (Veterans, individuals with disabilities) - The quality of the training providers and training outcomes (industry recognized skills, certifications) - Coordination with key partners and strength of the partnership agreements/MOUs - The innovative approach that will result in the permanent employment of participants - The overall feasibility and quality of the work plan

-D. Cost Effectiveness/Return on Investment (20%)
+D. Cost Effectiveness/Return on Investment (30%)

-- The proposed project costs in relationship to planned outcomes, including cost per participant - The reasonableness of the costs in relation to the proposed activities - The applicant's commitment to secure the required leveraged and matching costs for Incumbent Worker and On-The-Job Training - Applicants that are Local Workforce Investment Areas must demonstrate that they will meet the 40% direct training expenditure rate and meet the 80% annual accrued expenditure rate for WIA/WIOA funds - Identified specific work placements for permanent employment - Actual matching funds are viewed favorably
+- The proposed project costs in relationship to planned outcomes, including cost per participant - The reasonableness of the costs in relation to the proposed activities - The applicant's commitment to secure the required leveraged and matching costs for Incumbent Worker and On-The-Job Training - Applicants that are Local Workforce Areas must demonstrate that they will meet the 40% direct training expenditure rate and meet the 80% annual accrued expenditure rate for WIOA funds - Identified specific work placements for permanent employment - Actual matching funds are viewed favorably